botpress/solutions/custom solutions/Translate on the fly/Readme.md

 Last updated by @Gordon-BP on 21 June 2022

 ## Overview
-These two hooks enable a bot to become multilingual by translating user and bot messages on the fly using a translation SaaS like DeepL or a huggingface translation model.
-The on the fly translation empowers developers to build a bot in a single language (like English) but enables the bot to speak other languages without providing translations or training another NLU model.
+These two hooks enable a multilingual bot by translating user and bot messages on the fly using a translation SaaS  or a huggingface translation model.
+The on the fly translation empowers developers to build a bot in a single language but enables the bot to speak other languages without providing translations or training another NLU model.
 A bot with these hooks will work as follows:

 For a bot trained in English:
 1. User says to bot "Bonjour, comment allez-vous?"